 Transportation Tip for a Day Trip to Monaco: If you’re spending a day in Monaco in a day and have mobility issues, make Bus #1 and #2 your friend.
 They will get you where you want to go.

 Check out the Monaco bus routes here.

 First Stop Monte Carlo

 The Place du Casino

-The Place du Casino is the epicentre of all things haute in Monte Carlo, possibly the most concentrated spot of glamour in Europe.
-Here you will find the Monaco of jet-setting legends and if you are interested in luxury travel at all, trust me, you have found your spiritual home.
+The Place du Casino is the epicentre of Monte Carlo.
+It’s possibly the most concentrated spot of glamour in Europe.
+If you are interested in luxury travel at all, trust me, you have found your spiritual home.

 The Monte Carlo Casino

-Travel tips for the casino: Entrance to the Monte Carlo Casino is 10 Euros.
-Over 18s only.
-Make sure to bring your passport!
-Jackets are recommended for the men after 7 p.m. – unless you’re Prince Albert or Brad Pitt then you can wear what you want.
+- Jackets are recommended for the men after 7 p.m. – unless you’re Prince Albert or Brad Pitt then you can probably wear what you want.

 Another lunch option near the Place du Casino is Nobu in the 4-star Fairmont Monte Carlo Hotel, the trendiest fusion of Japanese cuisine and South American spices you ever did eat.

 Read more about things to do in Monte Carlo.